bsehgol/mobilelab/README.md

 # This is an attempt at making the worlds greatest egg timer in NYU's Mobile Lab class.

-## Egg timer ideation, drawing up a wire frame
+## Egg timer ideation & drawing up a wire frame

 ![eggtimerwireframing](eggtimerwireframing.jpeg)